CodeEditApp/codeedit.app/data/blog/2024/02/generic-fuzzy-search-algorithm.md

 ---
-title: "A Generic Fuzzy Search Algorithm"
+title: "A Generic Fuzzy Search Algorithm in Swift"
-headline: "A Generic Fuzzy Search Algorithm"
+headline: "A Generic Fuzzy Search Algorithm in Swift"
-subhead: When dealing with search you will quickly realise that users aren't always typing in the exact terms they're looking for.
-At first you start to disable case sensitivity and although it improves the search a little bit, the characters still have to match a 100%.
-Here's where fuzzy searching comes in handy.
+subhead: Fuzzy searching finds matches even if there are spelling mistakes or slight variations in the search terms.
+It helps improve search accuracy by understanding what the user is likely looking for.
-description: When dealing with search, you will quickly realise that users aren't always typing in the exact terms they're looking for.
-At first, you start to disable case sensitivity, and although it improves the search a little bit, the characters still have to match a 100%.
-Here's where fuzzy searching comes in handy.
+description: Fuzzy searching finds matches even if there are spelling mistakes or slight variations in the search terms.
+It helps improve search accuracy by understanding what the user is likely looking for.
 date: 2024-01-28
 category: blog
 author: activcoding